wordofwarning/wordofwarning.org/current/2017-autumnwinter/2destlang/index.md

 *Declining Solo* is about the relationship between a father and daughter, between a person and their culture.
 It's about migration and home, and what it means to belong in a place.
 It's about who we are.

-Fusing text with choreography, video and specially commissioned music — memories, folklore, political turmoil and family history combine in a celebration of life and our shared stories.
+Memories, folklore, political turmoil and family history combine in a celebration of life and our shared stories.

->*It's in a place where there's singing and dancing and eating and drinking and being merry, of friendships and familial links as the core of communities.<br>It's in a place where the summer smells of sun, and the winter smells of burning coal.<br>I think if I piece it back together somehow<br>If the vase has been broken and I put back the pieces, it can get better.*
+>*It's in a place where there's singing and dancing and eating and drinking and being merry, of friendships and familial links as the core of communities.<br>It's in a place where the summer smells of sun, and the winter smells of burning coal.<br>I think if I piece it back together somehow…<br>If the vase has been broken and I put back the pieces, it can get better.*

 #### Who are they
-Two Destination Language make contemporary performance that's beautiful, arresting and accessible; sometimes it's called theatre, sometimes live art, sometimes dance theatre — Word of Warning presented their Brexit-triggered [*Manpower*](/archive/2016-autumnwinter/2destlang) in 2016 and heartfelt [*Near Gone*](/archive/2014-spring/2destlang) in 2014.
+Two Destination Language make contemporary performance that's beautiful, arresting and accessible; sometimes it's called theatre, sometimes live art, sometimes dance theatre — Word of Warning most recently presenting their Brexit-triggered [*Manpower*](/archive/2016-autumnwinter/2destlang) in 2016 and heartfelt [*Near Gone*](/archive/2014-spring/2destlang) in 2014.

 Led by artists Katherina Radeva and Alister Lownie, their work explores questions of identity, belonging and culture; as a Bulgarian and a Scot working together, they use their own histories and experiences to explore these ideas.